 COSTA RICAN FOOD TOURS

-It’s pretty clear that no one knows Costa Rican food better than a local, so what better way to experience Costa Rican cuisine than by going on a food tour?
+It’s pretty clear that no one knows Costa Rican food better than a local, so what better way to experience Costa Rica’s cuisine than by going on a food tour?
 A knowledgeable local will guide you to the city’s best sodas, markets, and street food stalls so all you have to do is follow and eat.
-Check out Get Your Guide for list of Costa Rican food tours in San José and other cities throughout the country.
+Check out Get Your Guide for list of Costa Rican food tours in different cities throughout the country.

 COSTA RICAN COOKING CLASSES